 Sea elves, also known as aquatic elves, or Alu'Tel'Quessir, are elves found deep in the Shining Sea, Sea of Swords, and many others deep oceans throughout Faerûn.
-Sea elves that are known as "Marel Elves" are those who turn to evil and worship the deep and dark gods of vast depths.
+Their are some sea elves which are known as the "Marel Elves," and they are those who turn to evil and worship the deep and dark gods of vast depths.